OSGConnect/connectbook/start/software/singularity-containers.md

 and we can help you.

-Once your submission has been accepted, it will be automatically converted to a Singularity image and pushed to the CVMFS Singularity repository.
+Once your submission has been accepted, it will be automatically converted to a Singularity image and pushed to the OSG Singularity repository (see further above).
 Note: some common Dockerfile features, like ENV and ENTRYPOINT, are ignored when the Docker image is converted to a Singularity image.
 See our the "Special Cases" section of our [how to guide][container-howto] for more details